Jambro2/Many-Glacier-Trails/README.md

 a.
 Screenshot of field calculator

 ![Attribute Table](Images/after_field_calc.png)
+*What the attribute table should look like after adding the new column Index*

 ![Rule Based Contour Lines](Images/rule-based-contours.png) *Use rule based zoom for the Contours_20ft layer for Index 1 & 0*